 One possibility is to recognize that there is something common about the people found on both ends of the faith-wealth spectrum, and that is their focus on self.
-Both those who desire to be seen as ultra-faithful and those who desire to be seen as having all the toys want to be seen as important, to draw attention to themselves at the expense of any others who would compete against them.
-Jesus' call for us to be in the middle instead of at either end of the spectrum thus calls us to turn our focus to somewhere other than ourselves.
+You've probably heard me talk about what I'm calling the "sin of a sense of entitlement", that feeling that somehow one is "entitled" to fame, fortune, or even favour from God ... people from both ends of the faith-wealth spectrum seem subject to this failing.
+Jesus' call for us to be in the middle instead of at either end of the spectrum calls us to turn our focus to somewhere other than ourselves.
 If not on ourselves, where then should our focus be?
 We're only left with two options, on God, and on other people - starts to sound a bit like "seek first God's kingdom and His righteousness", doesn't it?
 This begins to sound a lot like the other things Jesus had to say about how we should live out our faith, doesn't it - loving God, loving others?

-Now this direction from Jesus sounds less like a call to poverty, to nakedness, to a monastic existence as it sounds like a call to live our lives dividing our attention between God and other people, serving them as he has served us, confident in our faith that not only will God provide all that we need but that we will be rewarded with the gift of finding ourselves deep in the middle of his kingdom.
+With this perspective now this direction from Jesus sounds less like a call to poverty, to nakedness, to a monastic existence as it sounds like a call to live our lives dividing our attention between God and other people, serving them as he has served us, confident in our faith that not only will God provide all that we need but that we will be rewarded with the gift of finding ourselves deep in the middle of his kingdom.